mvdh7/pytzer/paper/paper.md

 # Summary

-pytzer is a Python implementation of the Pitzer model for calculating chemical activities in aqueous solutions [@P91; @CRP94].
+Pytzer is a Python implementation of the Pitzer model for modelling chemical activities in aqueous solutions [@P91; @CRP94].
+The Pitzer model is based on a 'master' equation for the excess Gibbs energy of a solution, which is differentiated with respect to different input variables to determine different properties of the solution.
+Previous implementations have used algebraic differentials of the excess Gibbs energy equation, but pytzer uses automatic differentiation instead, as implemented by the autograd package [@autograd].
+This approach allows the code to be greatly shortened and simplified, and it substantially reduces the scope for typographical errors.

 # Availability

-pytzer is available at [https://github.com/mvdh7/pytzer](https://github.com/mvdh7/pytzer), together with detailed documentation (which can also be found at [https://pytzer.readthedocs.io](https://pytzer.readthedocs.io)).
+Pytzer is available at [https://github.com/mvdh7/pytzer](https://github.com/mvdh7/pytzer), together with detailed documentation (which can also be found at [https://pytzer.readthedocs.io](https://pytzer.readthedocs.io)).
+Pytzer can be installed via the Python package index ([https://pypi.org/project/pytzer/](https://pypi.org/project/pytzer/)).

 # Acknowledgements